 The role of the secondary school is preparation of students to become useful and productive citizens.
-One of the avenues available to fulfill this goal is our athletic program.
+One of the avenues available to fulfill this goal is our athletic and extracurricular activities.
 A well developed, coordinated and properly coached program will assist the student in becoming a well-balanced person capable of adjusting to life's changes.

-Extracurricular activities are considered an important part of the educational process at Weymouth High School.
+- \There are no requirements or expectations for student athletes involving participation in out-of-season activities, nor will there be any consequences if they choose[sic] not to participate. - \ Source: MIAA Rule 40-41 Clarification, MIAA Position on Out-of-Season Activities Extracurricular activities are considered an important part of the educational process at Weymouth High School.
 There are varsity and sub-varsity sports, as well as many clubs and organizations offered to meet the interests of our student body.

-In order to be eligible for any athletic team at Weymouth High School a student-athlete must:
+In order to be eligible for any athletic team or competitive club/organization at Weymouth High School a student-athlete must:

 - Be in good academic standing.
-All student-athletes must be passing a minimum of four credits in their major subjects to maintain athletic eligibility. - Have a current physical (within thirteen months of the try-out) on file with the high school nurse. - Have a current, signed permission slip. - Students must pay the designated user fee in order to participate in each sport offered.
+All student-athletes must be passing a minimum of four credits in their major subjects to maintain athletic eligibility. - Have a current physical (within thirteen months of the try-out) on file with the high school nurse.(Athletes only)

+- Have a current, signed permission slip. - Students must pay the designated user fee in order to participate in each sport and extracurricular activity offered.